Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Landau Mean-field Theory and Time-Reversal SYMMETRY

 As a rank-2 tensor, $\bar{M}$ belongs to the adjoint representation of SU$(N)$, and therefore can be expressed as a linear combination of the generators of the Lie algebra:

 where the Lie algebra generators are normailzed as follows:

 In general, being $\bar{M}$ a hermitian matrix, it can be diagonalized and the the free energy written in terms of its $N-1$ real eigenvalues or, equivalently, in terms of the expectation value of the diagonal generators of SU($N$) (the so-called Cartan subalgebra).
-In certain microscopic systems like the continuum Fermi gas described below (cf. Eq.~\eqref{eq:H}), the energy is minimized by having order parameter $\bar{M}$ proportional to only one element of the Cartan (normalized as in Eq.~\ref{eq:norm}).
+In certain microscopic systems like the continuum Fermi gas described below (cf. Eq.~\eqref{eq:H}), the energy is minimized by having the order parameter $\bar{M}$ being proportional to \emph{only one} element of the Cartan (normalized as in Eq.~\ref{eq:norm}).
 This corresponds to a pattern of breaking the SU$(N)$ symmetry such that SU($N$) $\to$ SU$(N-1)$ $\times$ U($1$).
 Thus, to describe the broken symmetry phase it is sufficient to use a single scalar (see next section).
 However, here we want to keep the discussion as general as possible and in the following we will write the Landau free energy in its SU($N$) invariant form.

-Turning our attention to actual form of the of Landau's free energy and assuming that in the neighborhood of the phase transition the matrix elements of $\bar{M}$ are small (or, in the representation of Eq.~\ref{eq:groupexp}, $|m_a| \ll 1$), the change in free energy follows from symmetry and can be written as an analytic series expansion in terms of the scalar invariants of $\bar{M}$, which, for the SU($N$)-group, takes the form~\cite{Cazalilla_NJOP_11_2009}:
+Turning our attention to the actual form of the of Landau's free energy and assuming that in the neighborhood of the phase transition the matrix elements of $\bar{M}$ are small (or, in the representation of Eq.~\ref{eq:groupexp}, $|m_a| \ll 1$), the change in free energy follows from symmetry and can be written as an analytic series expansion in terms of the scalar invariants of $\bar{M}$, which, for the SU($N$)-group, takes the form~\cite{Cazalilla_NJOP_11_2009}:

 Here $c_2$ changes sign for a certain value of the interaction strength and the temperature $T$ determined by Stoner's criterion~\cite{Cazalilla_NJOP_11_2009}.
 For stability, the value of $c_4$ is taken to be positive (this is indeed case of the system described by Eq.~\ref{eq:H}).
-The presence of a cubic term implies that the transition from the paramagnetic gas to the itinerant ferrogmanet is first order for $N > 2$ at all temperatures~\cite{Cazalilla_NJOP_11_2009}.
+Thus, in general, the presence of a cubic term implies a first order phase transition~\cite{Cazalilla_NJOP_11_2009}.
+However, the case $N = 2$ is special because the term $\propto\text{Tr}\, \bar{M}^3$ vanishes along with all terms of the form $\propto\text{Tr}\, \bar{M}^n$ where $n$ is odd.
+Therefore, Landau's theory predicts a continuous phase transition for SU($N=2$).